arago/hiro-client-java/README.md

 All code examples in this documentation can use these TokenApiHandlers interchangeably, depending on how such a token is provided.

-The HiroGraph example from above with another customized TokenApiHandler:
+The GraphAPI example from above with another customized TokenApiHandler:

 ```java
 import co.arago.hiro.client.connection.token.EnvironmentTokenAPIHandler;